baijum/essential-go/sphinx/data-structures.rst

 Zero Value
 ~~~~~~~~~~

-In the Quickstart chapter, you have learned various ways to declare a
+In the Quick Start chapter, you have learned various ways to declare a
 variable.
 When you declare a variable using the ``var`` statement
 without assigning a value, a default Zero value will be assigned for
 certain types.
 The Zero value is 0 for integers and floats, empty string